GoodWebDev88/RSS-Server/docs/en/developers/03_Running_tests.md

 Tests are automatically run when you open a pull request on GitHub.
 It is done with [Travis CI](https://travis-ci.org/RSSServer/RSSServer/).
 This is done to ensure there is no regressions in your code.
 We cannot merge a PR if the tests fail so we'll ask you to fix bugs before to review your code.

-If you're interested in, you can take a look at [the configuration file](https://github.com/RSSServer/RSSServer/blob/master/.travis.yml).
+If you're interested in, you can take a look at [the configuration file].